/ Favorites / Art / Literature /

 Here is THE goldmine for kicking culture in the teeth: gender relations, class … Goldwyn made free with the material in such a way that it should get him crucified.
 Heathcliff and Cathy wander their wuthering moors in immortality?!

 I haven’t read the novel since my first time, say around 1954.
 And god knows when I last saw the movie: maybe around the same time.
-So, it’s difficult for me to know how much of my imaging of WH is Goldwyn and how much pk out of Bronte.
+So, it’s difficult for me to know how much of my imaging of Wuthering Heights is Goldwyn and how much pk-out-of-Bronte.
 Guy lost in storm begs shelter, is put in a dusty room, a ghost tries to enter though the window!
 That’s vivid no matter who did it!

 But best of all are the kicks in the teeth to Victorian complacency.